Hello Blacksburg Community Gardeners,

-The Wong Park Community Garden opens in the spring of 2020 in the Wong Park off Wilson Street in Blacksburg, Virginia.
-The garden will have 12 – 15 community garden plots with priority given to the Bennett Hill/Progress neighborhood gardeners and then to the larger community.
+The Wong Park Community Garden Opened in Spring of 2020 in the Wong Park off Wilson Street in Blacksburg, Virginia.
+The garden has 15 community garden plots with priority given to the Bennett Hill/Progress neighborhood gardeners and then to the larger community.

-The Hale Community Garden features 70 community garden plots, a solar greenhouse, beehives, food forest project, small apple orchard, asparagus patch, herb garden, and flowers.
+The Hale Community Garden features 65 community garden plots, a solar greenhouse, beehives, food forest project, small apple orchard, asparagus patch, herb garden, and pollinator garden.
 Gardeners, students, volunteers, and other community residents are always buzzing around.
 Come out and meet new people, volunteer, share gardening ideas, learn something new or just enjoying being outdoors.

 Along with providing space for community members to garden, we host gardening classes, potluck suppers and groups + individuals wanting to participate in growing food.
 Our aim is to provide a learning and service environment for anyone interested while promoting the growing of healthy food and dynamic community.

-The Hale Community Garden and the Wong Park Community Garden are programs of Live, Work, Eat, Gather, Inc.
+The Hale Community Garden, the Wong Park Community Garden and the Garrison Garden at Cedar Hill Park are programs of Live, Work, Eat, Gather, Inc.